nubc0der/HowInternetWorksAndLinux/README.md

     (ICANN).
     - This is the highest level domain, The domain name would be second-level domain and www. would be subdomain.
-        - The TLD for the example we have would be: ".com"
+        - The TLD for the example would be: ".com"

 - Subpage
     -
     - the remaining sequence of letters/characters proceeding the TLD is considered a subpage, the path to a particular file or webpage.
+       - the subpage path for the example would be: "/watch?v=5o8CwafCxnU"

-#Web Server and HTTP Requests
+# Web Server and HTTP Requests

 A website is the way we see it, because it is pulling and get-requesting HTTP to a server to create the content of its page.